scan-io-git/scan-io/docs/scanio-fetch.md

 ## Args of the command
 - "vcs" is the plugin name of the VCS used.
 Eg. bitbucket, gitlab, github, etc.
 - "input-file" or "f" is a file in scanio format with list of repositories to fetch.
 The list command could prepare this file.
-- "namespace" is the name of a specific namespace.
-Namespace for Gitlab is an organization, for Bitbucket_v1 is a project.
 - "auth-type" is a type for an authentication - "http", "ssh-agent" or "ssh-key".
 - "ssh-key" is a path to an SSH key.
 - "threads" or "j" is a number of concurrent goroutines.
 The default is 1.
+- "branch" or "b" is a specific branch for fetching.
+You can use it manual URL mode.
+A default value is main or master.
 - "rm-ext" is a list of extensions that will be removed automatically after checkout.
 The default is  `csv,png,ipynb,txt,md,mp4,zip,gif,gz,jpg,jpeg,cache,tar,svg,bin,lock,exe`.<br><br>

+Instead of using **input-file** flag you could use a specific **URL** that points to a particular namespace from your VCS (check the [link](#fetching-only-one-repo-manually-by-using-url)). <br><br>

 ## Authentification types scenarios
 Plugins support three types of authentification: